praiseworthy/opworks_interactor/README.md

 ## Description

-opsworks_interactor is a Ruby class that makes it easy to do rolling deploys to Amazon Opsworks.
+opsworks_interactor is a Ruby class that makes it easy to do zero-downtime rolling deploys to Amazon Opsworks.
 It certainly works for deploying Rails apps and would probably work for any other type of app as well.

 It is designed to solve the common problem of synchronizing deploys to an Opsworks layer with one load balancer and two or more application servers.